flameshot-org/flameshot/docs/dev/docs.md

     In order to edit a page from the documentation, click the :material-pencil: button in the top right corner of the page.

+## Serving locally
+To serve the documentation locally, run the `make serve` target in the `docs` directory.

 ## Notes and conventions
 - When you add new files or rename existing files or section names, be sure to edit the `nav` property of [mkdocs.yml][mkdocs.yml].
 - Always insert links as [reference style links][markdown:reference-style-links].
 This will make the docs source code more readable and make broken links more easily detectable and replaceable.

+### Post-processing
+There are some tweaks we make to the generated HTML documentation.
+We do that in the `make build` target, by running the [post-process.sh][post-process.sh] script.
+To see what post-processing we do, see that file.

+For this reason, the version of the documentation served locally using `make serve` will not match the generated HTML documentation 100%.
+But those inconsistencies are few and minor.

 ## Dependencies
 ```shell